Quickstart Guide

 var job = await CloudConvertAPI.WaitJobAsync(job.Data.Id); // Wait for job completion

-Our example is using the export/url operation to generate a download URL of
+This example uses the export/url operation to generate a download URL for the

 output file.
-This URL can be found in the response of the /jobs/{ID}
+You can find this URL in the response from the /jobs/{ID} status

-status endpoint, or alternatively, in the body of the webhook payload.
+endpoint or in the body of the webhook payload.

-Please note that export URLs are valid for 24
+to be redirected to the export URL.
+Export URLs are valid for only 24 hours.

-If you are using an export method like S3 or Azure, you don't need to manually download output files, of course.
+If you are using an export method such as S3 or Azure, you do not need to manually download the output files.

 Raw HTTP Request